 This is easy to do with Cadence SigExplorer – look:

 How can we do this in Altium?
-Honnestly I have no clue how or if this is possible.
+Honestly, I have no clue how or if this is possible.
 Do you have any idea how to do this?
 Please let me know.

-The upper input voltage limit from the absolute maximum rating section of the datasheet of 4.6V also seem to be exceeded quite a bit for both the TYP and FAST corner.
+The upper input voltage limit from the absolute maximum rating section of the datasheet of 4.6V also seems to be exceeded quite a bit for both the TYP and FAST corners.
 So right there I know that there is really no way around finding a good termination scheme.